Here's a recent statistic from the Edelman Trust Barometer that blew me away and should serve as a wakeup call to organizations everywhere:

-That's huge, especially when combined with what HBR reported about C-suite's self-awareness skills: only 10-15% of these leaders fit their study's criteria of being truly self-aware.
+That's huge, especially when combined with what HBR reported about C-suite's self-awareness skills: only 10 to 15 percent of these leaders fit their study's criteria of being truly self-aware.

 Meanwhile, HR leaders are searching for additional ways to increase employee engagement and first and second tiered management is implementing training with front line employees, achieving small successes overall.
 Given the statistic shared around CEO trust and the engagement initiatives HR leaders are intending to drive, what is missing from the solution?

-It's C-suite engagement.
 Aon's 2018 Global Engagement Trends identifies the top 5 engagement opportunities for North America, and 2 out of 5 involve Senior Leadership and EVP levels, as both have flatlined year over year.
-From my perspective, there is great opportunity here for change.
+From my perspective, there is a great opportunity here for a change.
 Let's explore further.

 The current reality is that C-suite often engages differently than the rest of the organization.
 In turn, this leads to assumptions about their willingness to engage in cultural initiatives.
 And so, the direct conversations that need to be happening with them are not happening.